How to Successfully Start Your Own Profitable Business on Amazon

 - The main downside is that you’re dependent on Amazon and you are subject to all the negatives of selling on their marketplace.
 For example, any reasonably successful listing will attract piggybackers and hijackers.

 - You will also have to constantly monitor your products for negative feedback and product quality issues because Amazon could ban your products or your account at any time.

-- Also because you’re investing a large sum up front for inventory, getting banned on Amazon could cause you to get stuck with a lot of unsellable product.
+- Also because you’re investing a large sum upfront for inventory, getting banned on Amazon could cause you to get stuck with a lot of unsellable products.

 Another business model on Amazon is selling wholesale products using FBA.